Relion Novolin N Side Effects

 Generic Name: insulin isophane

-Note: This page contains side effects data for the generic drug insulin isophane.
-It is possible that some of the dosage forms included below may not apply to the brand name Relion Novolin N.
+Note: This document contains side effect information about insulin isophane.
+Some of the dosage forms listed on this page may not apply to the brand name Relion Novolin N.

 For the Consumer